Breakfast Revision sessions will be planned to run in May and June dates to be confirmed.

 Dates for 2020 are to be confirmed, an example of 2019 sessions can be viewed and downloaded below

 For details regarding the Examinations Timetable, Controlled Assessments, written exams, and information on the warnings given to students during exams please see the links below.
 It is critical that students understand the JCQ regulations.
 These have been modelled extensively during Mock examinations for several Praising Stars within the sports hall.

-For further information regarding exams information please contact Mrs Paula Melling, Exams Clerk:
+For further information regarding exams information please contact Miss Marissa Hedley, Data and Exams Officer:

-First Exam Day in Summer GCSE Series: 17 May 2016
+First Written Exam Day in Summer GCSE Series: Monday 11 May 2020

-Last Exam Day in Summer GCSE Series: 27 June 2016
+Last Written Exam Day in Summer GCSE Series: Tuesday 16 June 2020

 My timetable is wrong – how do I change it?